Chart Color Schemes

 University qualifications in Geilston Bay - Risdon show that 29.5% of residents aged 15 and above have such qualifications, which is higher than the Tasmania average of 25.5%.
 Bachelor degrees are the most common at 18.8%, followed by postgraduate qualifications at 6.3% and graduate diplomas at 4.4%.
 Vocational credentials are also prevalent, with 33.2% of residents aged 15 and above holding such qualifications.

-This includes advanced diplomas (9.8%) and certificates (23.4%).
-Educational participation is high, with 25.0% of residents currently enrolled in formal education.
+This includes advanced diplomas held by 9.8% of residents and certificates held by 23.4%.
+Educational participation is high in the area, with 25.0% of residents currently enrolled in formal education.
 This includes 9.0% in primary education, 5.8% in secondary education, and 4.5% pursuing tertiary education.
-The area has two schools serving 455 students: Lindisfarne North Primary School and Australian Christian College - Hobart.
-These schools demonstrate typical Australian school conditions with balanced educational opportunities, having an ICSEA score of 998.
-The educational mix includes one primary school and one K-12 school.

 Frequently Asked Questions - Education